 In determining whether or not to grant your request for an early expungement, the judge assigned to handle your case will analyze whether:

 - You have no subsequent convictions.
 In order to be eligible for an early expungement, you must not have been convicted of any felonies or misdemeanors (disorderly or petty disorderly persons offense) since the time of conviction.
 If you have been convicted of any subsequent offenses, you are not eligible for an early expungement.
-Instead, you must wait the standard time period of either 10 years (for felonies) or 5 years (for misdemeanors).
+Instead, you must wait the standard time period of 5 years.

-How do I persuade the court to conclude that my early expungement would be in the “public interest”?
+How do I persuade the court to conclude that “compelling circumstances” exist to grant my expungement?

-In deciding whether an expungement would benefit the public interest, courts are able to consider many factors, including:
+In deciding whether an expungement compelling circumstances exist, courts can able to consider many factors, including:

 - Whether or not you have engaged in activities that limit the risk of re-offending (such as job training, education, sports, community involvement, etc.);